 In its commitment to providing a safe environment, Mid Michigan College actively endeavors to broaden our diversity, promote equal opportunity, and prohibits any form of discrimination in its programs, activities, and conditions of admission or employment.
-Learn more about these efforts and policies by visiting midmich.edu/titleix, midmich.edu/eeo, midmich.edu/securityreport.
+Learn more about these efforts and policies by visiting midmich.edu/eeo, midmich.edu/securityreport.
 Significant effort has been made to ensure this content meets accessibility guidelines.
-If you encounter a barrier you can report the barrier at midmich.edu/reportaccessibilitybarrier or contact Strategic Communications at (989) 386-6622 or strategic Communications at (989) 386-6622 or
+If you encounter a barrier you can report the barrier at midmich.edu/reportaccessibilitybarrier or contact Strategic Communications at (989) 386-6622 or stratcomm@midmich.edu/eeo.